Psychtoolbox-3/psychtoolbox-3.github.com/linux.markdown

 To work around these problems, it is often sufficient to delete or move all `lib*.so*` files in your `Matlab/bin/glnx86` or `Matlab/bin/glnxa64` folder that showed up in the MEX file loading errors.

+### After basic installation ###

+Once Psychtoolbox works within Matlab or Octave, you should run the script `PsychLinuxConfiguration` once, with Matlab or Octave started in commandline mode, e.g., `matlab -nojvm` or `octave`.
+The script will ask you to provide your administrator/user password and tweak some system settings for optimal performance with Psychtoolbox.
+Then you will be required to follow the instructions provided by the script, and to reboot your machine once for the setttings to take effect.

+Another recommendation is to install a low-latency Linux kernel for optimized timing, e.g., on Ubuntu flavors and probably also Debian flavors:

+>> sudo apt-get install linux-lowlatency

+Optimization of the display server settings for good visual timing is achieved by following the Linux instructions in ">> help SyncTrouble"

 [1]: /download#linux